 The Peer Gynt Trail

-A stunning introduction to Nordic ski touring with views to some of Norway's most famous mountain ranges, excellent hotel accommodation with spas, and your luggage transferred each day, what could be better?
+A stunning introduction to Nordic ski touring with views to some of Norway's most famous mountain ranges, excellent hotel accommodation with spas, and your luggage transferred each day.

-North-west of the Olympic town of Lillehammer is the Peer Gynt Løype or trail, named after a local Norwegian hero, characterised into fiction by author Henrik Ibsen.
-Our 120 km tour skis the entire route in what is known as 'Peer Gynt Country'.
+The Peer Gynt Løype, loipe or trail is named after a local Norwegian hero, who was characterised into fiction by author Henrik Ibsen.
+Our 120 km tour, which beings north west of the Winter Olympic town of Lillehammer, skis the entire route in what is known as 'Peer Gynt Country'.

-Skiing on entirely prepared ski trails we make our way from the Espedalsvatn fjord through a landscape of distant horizons, birch tree woodland, Norwegian farmsteads, and frozen lakes.
+Skiing on prepared trails we make our way from the lakeside at Dalseter through a landscape of birch forests, distant mountains, frozen lakes and rivers, and isolated farms.
 If this is your first cross country ski trip in Norway be prepared to be blown away.

 - NEW: 2017 6 days skiing, instead of 5